mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-I got a bit of a sleep in this morning (nice) but I am feeling a little beat up; ankles and hips in particular.
+I got a bit of a sleep-in this morning (nice) but I am feeling a little beat up; ankles and hips in particular.

+Life hit me pretty hard this evening.
+I started the run but pulled the plug and just walked.
+50 minutes of walking, thinking, processing.
+Once home, I did a longer session of stretching and lacrosse ball work.
+Vastus Lateralis (both sides) ropey and tender, Glut Med on the left was very tight and the QL (my old friend) was tired.
+Splenius Capitis got the golf ball work over.

 <!---->
 ## WEDNESDAY APR 21